not-jan/seccomp-stream/README.md

 Support for this was added to [libseccomp-rs](https://github.com/libseccomp-rs/libseccomp-rs) already but their implementation is, while complete, blocking and as such doesn't lend itself to modern, async Rust.

+This crate aims to provide an async way of receiving and replying to these notifications.

 ## Usage

 After receiving a notification you may choose to let the system call pass and continue along.